microsoft/vscode-wiki/Accessibility-Guidelines.md

 ### Aria alerts

 Ideally aria announcements are done as focus moves in VS Code, however in some experiences that is not possible (e.g. parameter hints).
 In those cases you our helper method `aria.alert` to announce.
 This should be used as a workaround, since we can not control when the screen reader announces these alerts.

+### Aria roles
+It’s best to use a native HTML control if possible, but roles are available when we are building custom components.

+### Input elements
+Make sure <input> controls have associated labels.

 ### Audio cues